8 Best and Cheapest PS4 Accessories You Should Check Out

 3. Tritton Kama Stereo Headset

 If you don’t want to spend over $50 for a pair of headphones, these are the ones for you.
-They’re not particularly good at anything, they just sort of do their job – I have had a pair as backup for three years and have never had complaints.
+They’re not particularly good at anything, they just sort of do their job – I have had a pair as backup for three years and have never had complaints, even if they’re looking worse for wear.
 The mic is surprisingly clear (and even has a simple toggle) for such a cheap headset and they’re definitely durable, so give them a chance and you may be pleasantly surprised.